Opportunities for Orphan Indications

-The trial was conducted at the Macquarie University Hospital and involved experts from the Australian Nuclear Science and Technology Organisation (ANSTO), Catalent, AusPep, and Southern Star Research.
+The trial was conducted at the Macquarie University Hospital and involved manufacturing and clinical management experts from the Australian Nuclear Science and Technology Organisation (ANSTO), AusPep, and Macquarie Medical Imaging.

 In July 2018 the Company announced that it has completed enrolment and dosing of all 12 patients in its pioneering clinical trial and was pleased to report Miltuximab® was well tolerated with no

-Glytuzumab® refers to the humanized version of Miltuximab® and also targets human GPC-1.
-The Glytuzumab® program is currently undergoing Lead Optimisation and Lead Selection stages.
+Glytuzumab® is a humanized version of Miltuximab® and also targets human GPC-1.
+The Glytuzumab® program is currently undergoing Lead Optimisation and Lead Selection.
 Several humanized leads have been generated with similar binding affinities as that of the parent molecule Miltuximab®.
 The final Glytuzumab® lead selected will be taken forward from cell line development through to large scale GMP production for future clinical trials.

 Global research collaborations

 GlyTherix’s collaborations are advancing trials of cancer therapeutics, and imaging as well as building a future product pipeline.